bestbat/Homura/README.md

 Application | Works?
 ------------ | -------------
-[Steam](https://store.steampowered.com/) | Runs out of the box,  uses winxp with an older steam client to get some online features.
-(Doesn't affect performance)
+[Steam](https://store.steampowered.com/) | Runs out of the box, uses the minimal mode to use online features but the browser is disabled.
 [Blizzard](https://www.blizzard.com) | Runs out of the box.
 [Origin](https://www.origin.com) | Runs out of the box, uses winxp with an older origin client.
 (Doesn't affect performance) The modern client is currently one issue away to use it!
 [Uplay](https://uplay.ubisoft.com) | Runs out of the box, but crashes to often.